Retrospective / Proactive Test August 2011

 False Positive (False Alarm) Test Result

-The false alarm test results were already included in the test report of August.
-For details, please read the False Alarm Test August 2009.
+The false-alarm test results were already included in the March test report.
+For details, please read the False Alarm Test August 2011.

-Below you can see the proactive protection results over our set of new and prevalent malware files/families appeared in-the-field (23,237 malware samples):
+Below you can see the proactive on-demand detection results over our set of new and prevalent mal-ware appeared in-the-field within some few days of August (9003 different malware samples):

 |Blocked||Compromised||Proactive / Protection Rate||False Alarms||Cluster|